Living History Day: Statehood Celebration

 Join our celebration of Arizona gaining statehood on Feb.
 14, 1912 with:

-**Lecture on Arizona’s Road to Statehood at 1:15 pm – (A brief talk on the journey from our territorial independence from New Mexico to becoming the 48th state in the US)
+**Lecture on Arizona’s Road to Statehood at 1:15 pm – A brief discussion of the journey from our territorial independence from New Mexico to becoming the 48th state in the US

-**Performances of tradition Spanish music by El Camino Ancho throughout the day
+**Performances of traditional Spanish music by El Camino Ancho throughout the day

 **Re-enactments by the Presidio Garrison of soldier drills and cannon fire